cmlowe/ams_hub/wp-content/plugins/contact-form-7/readme.txt

 == Changelog ==

-= 3.3.3 =

-* Fixed: Logic of resolving upload directory on WordPress 3.5 multi-site install.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.25.0.
-* Translations for French, German, Russian and Turkish have been updated.

-= 3.3.2 =
+= 3.5.2 =

-* Fixed: Add the additional headers only when they are not empty.
-* Fixed: Don't load hidden files in the modules folder.
+* Fixed: Strip newlines to prevent mail header injection.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.23.
+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.40.0.
-* Irish translation has been created by Vikas Arora.
-* Translations for German, Thai, Hungarian and Tagalog have been updated.
+* Translations for Spanish and Dutch have been updated.

-= 3.3.1 =
+= 3.5.1 =

-* Fixed: Apply esc_html() to response outputs.
-In the case it is necessary to use HTML tags in the response messages, new wpcf7_form_response_output filter is available.
-* Fixed: Don't use $_POST for internal data passing.
-Use global $wpcf7 variable instead.
-* Fixed: Treat array value correctly in the Akismet module.
+* Fixed: Submissions with array value cause PHP error.
-* Fixed: Escape outputs of [_user_agent] spacial mail tags used in the HTML mode.
-* Fixed: Don't show the notice about conflicting with Jetpack to new users who rarely see such conflicts.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.18.
+* Translation for Indian Bengali (bn_IN) has been created.
-* Translations for Danish and Finnish have been updated.
+* Translations for Spanish, Tagalog and Japanese have been updated.

-= 3.3 =
+= 3.5 =

-* New: Introduce a new special mail tag [_user_agent] for user agent information.
-* New: Make WordPress Comment Blacklist applicable for inputs through contact forms.
-* New: Introduce new form of mail tag [\_raw\_{field name}].
-This allows to output raw user input those have not been modified with pipes.
-* New: Make mail tags available in response messages.
-* New: Introduce new additional setting on_submit.
-It works like on_sent_ok and has one-line JavaScript code, but on_submit code is fired regardless of whether or not the mail has been sent successfully.
-* New: Introduce 5 new jQuery custom event triggers (invalid.wpcf7, spam.wpcf7, mailsent.wpcf7, mailfailed.wpcf7, submit.wpcf7).
-* Fix: Nonce used in a form have been changed to have no time limit.
-* Fix: Make every post meta’s key have underscore prefix.
+* Added: Support of local file attachment.
+* Added: first_as_label option to drop-down menu (select) tag.
+* Added: Support of jQuery UI fallback for non-HTML5 browsers.
+* Show error message from jquery.form.js in a hidden element.
+* Make ajax-loader image have https URL when the page is https.
+* Use win_is_writable() to avoid file system issues on Windows server.
+* Save locale information when generating a contact form.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.15 and compressed with YUI compressor.
+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.39.0.
-* The required WordPress version has been changed and now requires WordPress 3.3 or higher.
-If you use WordPress 3.2, you will need to upgrade WordPress.
-* Translations for Arabic and German have been updated.
+* Translations for Finnish, German and Turkish have been updated.

 == Upgrade Notice ==

-The current version of Contact Form 7 requires WordPress 3.3 or higher.
-If you use older version of WordPress, you need to upgrade WordPress first.
+= 3.5.2 =

+This version fixes a security related bug.
+Upgrade immediately.